 SSE Riga is the perfect place to try out as many activities as possible.
 We encourage you to become the best you can be by participating in student organisations.

 The Student Association (SA) consists of seven committees which are governed by the President and the Vice-President.
 There is also an accountant who keeps track of the financial side of the activities, as well as associate members of the SA who help to run the organisation in every possible way.
-The committees are the following: Business, Education, Public Relations, Information, Events, Sports, and IT.
+The committees are the following: Business, Education, Marketing, Information, Events, Sports, and IT.
 Each committee of the Student Association has its own duties, and performance of each is discussed at the board meetings.
 There are also monthly meetings with the administration, and from time to time a General Meeting takes place, at which SA members report about their progress to all interested students.
 The SA also prepares an “Annual Report”; it overviews the activities that took place in the School over the past year and what it concretely accomplished.

 The SA elections take place in November-December and usually are quite a fierce competition.
 The application process for joining the Board includes two steps.
 First, candidates send motivation letters which are then published in a special issue of the ‘Insider’.
 This is followed by campaigning.
 Second, they give presentations to fellow students in the George Soros Auditorium, where they are subjected to controversial and merciless questions.
 A slightly different procedure concerns the candidates for the positions of President and Vice-President: After the presentation session, they meet for a debate between presidential teams (President and Vice must run together).
 Finally, voting takes place in mid-December and the results are announced during the Christmas party in a very friendly atmosphere.